-S. No. Name of the Project Item from the list of activities in Schedule VII to the Local area (Yes/ No) Location of project Amount spent for the project (in INR Lakh) Mode of implementation Direct (Yes/No) implem Thi imple de of entation - rough menting ency Act State District Name CSR Registra tion Number (1) (2) (3) (4) (5) (6) (7) (8) 01.
-Subsidy to schools managed by DAV.
-II Yes Andhra Pradesh Telangana Yerraguntla Sitapuram 42.68 Direct - -
+S. No. Name of the Project Item from the list of activities in Schedule Local area (Yes/ No) Location of project Amount spent for the project (in MINR) Mode of implementation Direct (Yes/No) implem The imple de of entation - rough menting ency Act State District Name CSR Registra tion Number (1) (2) (3) (4) (5) (6) (7) (8) 01.
+Expenditure towards students in our Schools coming from nearby Villages.
+II Yes Andhra Pradesh Yerraguntla 5.31 Direct - - 02.
+Scholarship to students and Distribution of II Yes Maharashtra Solapur 0.72 D: . - educational kits Kerala Cochin 0.73 Direct - 03.
+Providing support to other Schools infrastructure such as II Yes Andhra Pradesh Yerraguntla Desks and Benches etc. and providing infrastructure support to Telangana Sitapuram 0.89 Direct - - Schools such as rehabilitation of Schools, construction of Maharashtra Solapur construction of classrooms and boundary wall.
+Tamil Nadu Thiruvallur